dotDennis/IDATA2304-G6/protocol.md

 - Authentication mechanism for control panels
 - Authorization (which users can control which actuators)
 - Message signing to prevent tampering

+## 12. Reliability & Liveness

+The protocol builds upon TCP’s inherent reliability and extends it with additional safeguards to detect silent failures, maintain stable connections, and recover from temporary outages.

+- **Transport guarantees:**
+  TCP provides ordered, reliable delivery.
+The protocol adds explicit message boundaries via **length-prefixed framing** (§7.1.1).

+- **Heartbeats:**
+  - Control and Sensor nodes SHOULD send a **heartbeat** when no application messages have been sent for **T_idle** (e.g., 10 s).
+  - Heartbeat payload is either:
+    - a zero-length frame, or
+    - `KEEPALIVE` (UTF-8 text)
+  - Receipt of any valid frame resets the idle timer.

+- **Timeout policy:**
+  - **Read timeout (SO_TIMEOUT):** e.g., 5 s.
+  - **Missed-heartbeat threshold:** 3 consecutive timeouts ⇒ declare peer down.
+  - On declared peer-down, a node SHOULD:
+    1. close the socket,
+    2. start **reconnect with exponential backoff** (1 s → 2 s → 4 s → … max 30 s),
+    3. optionally buffer outbound commands (bounded queue) and resend after reconnect.

+- **Oversized frames:**
+  If `length > maxFrameSize`, receiver MUST drop the frame, send
+  `ERROR|code=FRAME_TOO_LARGE`, and MAY close the connection to protect resources.

+- **Malformed frames/payloads:**
+  Receiver MUST send `ERROR|code=BAD_FORMAT` and MAY close the connection if parsing cannot continue safely.

+- **Delivery semantics:**
+  Commands are point-to-point (Control → specific Sensor).
+  Sensors SHOULD confirm with `SUCCESS` or `FAILURE`, correlating via `corrId` when present.

+**Future enhancements (optional):**
+- Message sequence numbers for detecting lost or duplicated application messages.
+- Command-level timeouts with automatic retry.
+- Extended health reporting (latency, jitter, packet loss).